-Scoring a goal is one of the most significant moments of a soccer match.
-Whether it’s a Champions League, World Cup, or a high school match, the feeling must be breathtaking and incredible.
-The reaction of a player after scoring a winning goal can go from simply running down the pitch to tears.
+Scoring a goal is one of the most significant moments of a soccer game.
+Whether it’s a Champions League, World Cup, or a high school game, the feeling must be breathtaking and incredible.
+A player’s reaction after scoring a winning goal can go from simply running down the field to tears.

-That’s because young high school soccer players started doing the same thing and many collisions and accidents took place.
+That’s because young high school soccer players started doing the same thing, and many collisions and accidents occurred.

 Best Ideas for Soccer Goal Celebrations